How To Use Every Part Of A Pumpkin – No Food Waste

 How To Use The Pumpkin Flesh

-Ok so you can roast the pumpkin and use the flesh for blitzing into pumpkin soup.
 You can also just roast smaller pieces of raw pumpkin and eat as a healthier alternative to roast potatoes, with no need for salt or oils or fats.
+Taste really good!

-You can also keep the roasted pumpkin and scrape off the cooked flesh and make your own roasted pumpkin puree.
-(See above).
+Or, keep the roasted pumpkin and scrape off the cooked flesh to make your own roasted pumpkin puree.
 With pumpkin puree comes hundreds of recipes, from sweet breads, muffins & cakes, to pumpkin spiced latte and the very popular pumpkin pie.
 You can also make savoury dishes too, such as pumpkin risotto & pumpkin hummus.
 The list is endless.
 You can also safely freeze pumpkin puree to use at a later date.

 How To Use The Pumpkin Seeds